jcreedcmu/score-editor/doc/agda/README.md

 Somewhere in that history I had a stage just before "bundle" which was some messy mutually recursive functions.
 I think it was in `ChainCells.agda` maybe?

+Oh, nope, it was back in `IntCells.agda`.
+The first bundling commit was befa16adb.